Opus card: Rollout

 In all, the project cost $217 million to implement, including $169 million for the STM.
 The project was originally supposed to be implemented in 2006.

-Since the reorganization of public transport governance in metropolitan Montreal came into effect on June 1, 2017, the Opus ticketing system has been the property of the Autorité régionale de transport métropolitain (ARTM), which has entrusted its management to the STM.
+Since the reorganization of public transport governance in metropolitan Montreal came into effect on June 1, 2017, the Opus ticketing system has been the property of the Autorité régionale de transport métropolitain (ARTM), which has delegated its management to the STM.

 Project Concerto

 On June 5, 2018, the STM announced a new project named "Céleste" that would provide an account-based fare system that would work with public transit, Bixi, carsharing platforms and taxis.
 Fare capping would be applied automatically, and fare collection could be done by tapping either an Opus card, smartphone or smart watch.
-The ARTM having only been created a year prior, the STM decides to move ahead without them and to bring into the project when they're ready.
+The STM decided to develop the project without the ARTM's involvement, given that the agency had only been created a year prior, and involve them when they were ready for it.

-In 2019 the STM tested both passing a turnstile with an Android phone and reloading an Opus card by smartphone.
-In October, however, the ARTM comes with a legal opinion stating the business model for Céleste is illegal.
-Project Céleste is halted.
+In 2019 the STM ran tests for paying fares at turnstiles using an Android phone and reloading Opus cards by smartphone.
+In October 2019, however, the ARTM presented a legal opinion stating that the business model for Céleste is illegal; despite the STM's legal opinions to the contrary, Project Céleste lost support from some municipal politicians and was suspended.

 In 2021, the ARTM launched a new digital mobility project, with a call for vendors to provide services.
-Project Concerto, as its name is announced in 2023, seeks to enable:
+Project Concerto, as its name was announced in 2023, seeks to allow for: